HassanAli010/AI-Powered-Historical-Document-Search/README.md

 ## 🌍 Live Demo (Optional)

-Deploy on [ https://findtextai.streamlit.app/ ](streamlit_cloud) by connecting this repo and selecting the main script.
+Deploy on  https://findtextai.streamlit.app/ (streamlit_cloud) by connecting this repo and selecting the main script.

 ---